 Following our IPO, certain holders of our common stock are entitled to rights with respect to the registration of their shares under the Securities Act.
-These registration rights are contained in the Eighth Amended and Restated Investors' Rights Agreement, as amended, or the Investors' Rights Agreement, which we are a party to, along with certain holders of our capital stock, including our Chief Executive Officer and director, Jennifer Y. Hyman; our director Jennifer Fleiss; the Bain Capital Ventures Entities, collectively, a holder of greater than 5% of our outstanding capital stock and affiliate of our director, Scott Friend; entities affiliated with Highland Capital Partners, a holder of greater than 5% of our outstanding capital stock and affiliate of our outstanding capital stock.
+These registration rights are contained in the Eighth Amended and Restated Investors' Rights Agreement, as amended, or the Investors' Rights Agreement, which we are a party to, along with certain holders of our capital stock, including our Chief Executive Officer and director, Jennifer Y. Hyman; our director Jennifer Fleiss; entities affiliated with Bain Capital Ventures, a holder of greater than 5% of our outstanding capital stock and affiliate of our director, Scott Friend; entities affiliated with Highland Capital Partners, a holder of greater than 5% of our outstanding capital stock and affiliate of our outstanding capital stock and entities affiliated with Technology Crossover Ventures, a holder of greater than 5% of our outstanding capital stock.
 The Investors' Rights Agreement provides certain holders of our capital stock with certain registration rights, including the right to demand that we file a registration statement or request that their shares be covered by a registration statement that we are otherwise filing.
-For a description of these registration rights, see the section titled "Description of Capital Stock-Registration Rights."
+For a description of these registration rights, see the section titled ''Description of Capital Stock-Registration Rights.''

-Stockholders' Agreement
+Stockholders Agreement

-For a description of our Stockholders Agreement, see "The Board and Corporate Governance-Stockholders Agreement" above.
+For a description of our Stockholders Agreement, see "The Board and Corporate Governance - Stockholders Agreement" above.